pmahnke/mahnke-cocktails/recipe/mojito.md

 -
 - Method: Shaken
 - Pour: Double Strain
-- Glassware: Collins
+- Glassware: Collins glass and ice cubes
-- Garnish: Mint Sprig Special
+- Garnish: Mint sprig and a straw
 - Prep: Add mint leaves to the glass and bruise them gently with a barspoon.
 Pull them up the side of the glass to coat the glass with the essential oils.
 Add ice, and pour in the cocktail.
 Top with soda water.

 </div>